 During a flood event, large volumes of logs, branches, and other debris may be floated by the floodwaters and left scattered around the countryside as the water recedes.
-Landowners and farm operators may be responsible for removing the debris and making the ground farmable again.
-At this time, it is not known how the Diversion Authority will handle the debris issue.
-Please refer to the Property Rights Acquisition and Mitigation Plan for explanation.
+Debris must be removed to make the ground farmable again.
+Please refer to the Property Rights Acquisition and Mitigation Plan for explanation of post-operation cleanup.